finos/community/docs/governance/Software-Projects/Contribution.md

 ### Step 3: Approval
 Once legal and IP review is complete, the contribution must go through an approval phase, for alignment with the scope and objectives of the Foundation, viability, perceived interest within the FINOS community:
-- For Special Interest Groups and Open Standards, the Governing Board is the body the approves contributions, via resolutions during the quarterly Governing Board meetings
+- For Special Interest Groups and Open Standards, the Governing Board will review and approve the contributions.
-- For all other project contributions, the [Technical Oversight Committee (TOC)](https://github.com/finos/technical-oversight-committee/) is the body that approves consitributions; the FINOS team will facilitate direct contact between contributors and the TOC.
+- For all other project contributions, the [Technical Oversight Committee (TOC)](https://github.com/finos/technical-oversight-committee/) will review and approve the contributions.

 ### Step 4: Transfer and Review of Contribution Materials
 Following contribution approval, the FINOS infrastructure team will work with the contributing organization to transfer existing code and other materials to the project's collaboration infrastructure (e.g. its GitHub repository, project web site, and/or wiki space) and set for permissions for the initial list of maintainers.
 This can happen by giving access to an existing DVCS repository to the FINOS team or Sending the FINOS team an archive containing the code to be contributed.
 See [Code Transfer options](/docs/governance/Software-Projects/code-transfer).